Hip Hotels, Cool Chocolates & Wonderful Whisky In Ontario’s Southwest

 I started my visit to Windsor with a good lunch at the Twisted Apron, a nice restaurant on increasingly trendy Wyandotte Ave.
 It’s a fun spot with a big crowd at lunch I had a very large serving of good fish tacos for about $13.

 Down the road is the J.P.
-Wiser tasting room, where Dr. Don Livermore taught me the nuances of the centuries-old whisky making business in Canada.
+Wiser Distiller Experience, where Dr. Don Livermore taught me the nuances of the centuries-old whisky making business in Canada.

 Dr. Livermore told me about how many of us call Canadian whisky “rye,” but that it’s almost always made with corn.
 Rye is sometimes used in Canada, however, as it does better than corn in poor soil.